About Indoor Tan-Free Skin Smart Campus

---does NOT permit any indoor tanning salon to be included as a university-affiliated debit card merchant.
+- does NOT permit any business that provides indoor tanning to be included as a university-affiliated debit card merchant.

---provides access to an educational webpage on the college/university website, focusing on the risks of UV exposure and skin cancer prevention practices, to students, faculty, and staff at all times.
+- will create an educational web page on the college/university website, focusing on the risks of UV exposure and promoting skin cancer prevention practices, available to students, faculty, and staff at all times.

 Would you or your organization like to support the initiative?

 - Demko CA, Borawski EA, Debanne SM, Cooper KD, Stange KC.
 Use of indoor tanning facilities by white adolescents in the United States.
 Arch Pediatr Adolesc Med.
 Sep 2003;157(9):854-860.

 - Zeller S, Lazovich D, Forster J, Widome R. Do adolescent indoor tanners exhibit dependency?
 J Am Acad Dermatol.
 Apr 2006;54(4):589-596.